Harmonic functions and instanton moduli spaces on the multi-Taub--NUT space: Introduction

 In Sect. \ref{three}, taking probably the most relevant ALF example namely the multi-Taub--NUT series, following Andreson--Kronheimer--LeBrun \cite{and-kro-leb} and LeBrun \cite{leb} we review this geometry with special attention to the description of its generic complex structures as algebraic surfaces in $\C^3$.
 We also identify a finite number of distinguished complex structures that can be realized as blowups of these algebraic surfaces.
 The group $S^1$ acts on these spaces via isometries and this action has isolated fixed points, called NUTs.

 Then in Sect. \ref{four} we come to our main results.
 We shall prove via conformal rescaling that over the multi-Taub--NUT space $(M_V, g_V)$ unframed $L^2$ moduli spaces of SU(2) anti-instantons obeying both the aforementioned weak holonomy condition with respect to the trivial flat connection $\nabla_\Theta$ as well as the rapid decay condition are not empty.
-Since the input in this construction is a positive harmonic function, the key concept here is Grigoryan's {\it non-parabolic manifolds} \cite{gri, heb} which admit an abundance of {\it positive minimal Green functions} $G(\cdot ,y)$ with arbitrarily prescribed pointlike singularity $y\in M_V$ (cf. Definition \ref{green} here).
-Non-parabolicity deals with the volume growth toward infinity and is closely related to the ALF property of our space as it was observed by Minerbe \cite[Theorem 0.1]{min}.
+Since the input in this construction is a positive harmonic function, the so-called {\it non-parabolic manifolds} \cite{gri, heb, var} are the key concept here which admit an abundance of {\it positive minimal Green functions} $G(\cdot ,y)$ with arbitrarily prescribed pointlike singularity $y\in M_V$ (cf. Definition \ref{green} here).
+Non-parabolicity deals with the volume growth toward infinity and is closely related to the ALF property of our space as it was observed by Minerbe \cite[Theorem 0.1]{min1}.
 These functions provide us with a five real paremeter family

-of positive harmonic functions hence that of non-gauge equivalent irreducible SU(2)-anti-self-dual connections of unital energy on the positive chiral spinor bundle---parameterized by a point $y\in M_V$ and a ``concentration parameter'' $\lambda\in (0, +\infty )$.
+of positive harmonic functions hence that of non-gauge equivalent irreducible SU(2)-anti-self-dual connections of unit energy on the positive chiral spinor bundle---parameterized by a point $y\in M_V$ and a ``concentration parameter'' $\lambda\in (0, +\infty )$.
 These solutions obey the weak holonomy condition with respect to the trivial flat connection as well as decay rapidly.
 This way we obtain a familiar ``collar'' for the original manifold (cf. Theorem \ref{galler} here).
-Since we know from \cite[Theorem 3.2]{ete-jar} that the unital energy unframed moduli space of these irreducible solutions is a smooth five dimensional manifold it follows that this collar in fact realizes an open subset of it (or one of its connected component) and describes the regime of concentrated unital energy anti-instantons with trivial holonomy at infinity.
+Since we know from \cite[Theorem 3.2]{ete-jar} that the unit energy unframed moduli space of these irreducible solutions is a smooth five dimensional manifold it follows that this collar in fact realizes an open subset of it (or one of its connected component) and describes the regime of concentrated unit energy anti-instantons with trivial holonomy at infinity.